 London Scottish, 97 Anti Aircraft Regiment, General Staff, War Office

 Enlisted May 1939 in the London Scottish Regiment and after several months gained his Commission from the ranks.
-Soon afterwards he served on the General Staff at the War Office as G.S.O.3 and later, as a liaison officer; he was torpedoed at sea in the SS “Ceramic”.
-Officially reported as presumed killed in action at sea, 7th December 1942.
+Soon afterwards he served on the General Staff at the War Office as G.S.O.3 and later, as a liaison officer; he was torpedoed at sea by German U-Boat No. U-515 in the HMS “Ceramic”, a White Star liner, There was a single survivor from a total of 655 on board.

-Brookwood 1939-1945 Memorial Panel 2.
+Remembered at Brookwood Military Cemetery Surrey 1939-1945 Memorial Panel 2.
 Column 1.
-He is also commemorated on his parents’ grave stone in the new cemetery at Penn.
+Also commemorated on his parents’ grave stone in the new cemetery at Penn.

 2nd Lieutenant Martin Sansome Preston, 90905,